carloseberhardt/mcp-demo/README.md

 The `/switch` command allows you to change models during conversation:

-1. Lists all models found in your `.env` file (both active and commented)
+1. **Queries the watsonx.ai API** for all available models that support tool calling
-2. Shows which model is currently active
+2. Lists the models with the currently active one marked
 3. Switches to the selected model
 4. **Note**: Conversation history is reset when switching models

+If the API is unavailable, it falls back to listing models from your `.env` file (both active and commented lines).

 ## Error Handling